smilodon76/RXOS-amdOS-zergpool/README.md

 Minimum requirements 8gb usb, hdd, (no tested ssd) 2gb ram.Amd gpus rx460/470/480/550/560/570/580 4gb and up no tested rxvega rx5000xt rx6000xt.

+support up to 6 gpus with overclocking and auto fancontrol.

-boot the rig and connect via ssh user:rxos pass:1
+write the img boot the rig and connect via ssh user:rxos pass:1